Forensics: Trace evidence

 Stash spot or safe house

 An adversary can use trace evidence to link objects to an action site.
-To mitigate this, after the action you can store in a stash spot or safe house any tools that are too expensive to realistically discard after each action.
+To mitigate this, after the action, you can store in a stash spot or safe house objects used in the action that are too expensive to discard after each action.

 Used in repressive operations